 I got this question a lot.
 It is tempting to switch from one strategy to the other when you heard certain asset classes were doing well in the last quarter.
 The fact is, different strategies perform well in different periods.
 Both GMC income and growth portfolios have performed similarly last year, but you see some divergence this year.

 My advice, as I have talked to some of you previously, is that focusing on your investment goals instead of the market.
 The market has nothing to do with your investment objectives, be in retirement or your children’s education.
 Don’t be too carried away when the stock market is good, and don’t be too worried when it seems that the world is falling.

 I can help you to sail through this rough water but you have to stay on board.

-To find out more about how I can help you manage your investment portfolio, submit your request below.
+If you want to find out more about how to invest in my GMC portfolio, submit your request below.